-A written employment contract, in both Burmese and English, must be made in accordance with the Employment and Skill Development Law (2013) within 30 days of the initial appointment of an employee.
+A written employment contract, usually in Burmese but in both Burmese and English for foreign companies, must be made in accordance with the Employment and Skill Development Law (2013) within 30 days of the initial appointment of an employee.

 Section 5(b) of the Employment and Skill Development Law (2013) lists the mandatory provisions that must be included in all employment contracts.
 These provisions cover topics including remuneration, termination, duration, and social security benefits.
 The mandatory employment contract form issued by the Ministry of Labour, Immigration and Population (MLIP) must be used by all employers, unless an exemption is obtained.